BVN: History

-As of 2000, the channel was still operating at a loss, unable to afford coverage in Canada due to CRTC regulations, it had signed an agreement with an American company to deliver its signal over satellite to North America the previous year, but the sale of the satellite company months later damaged BVN's profits.
+As of 2000, the channel was still operating at a loss and could not afford distribution in Canada due to CRTC regulations.
+Although it had signed an agreement the previous year with an American company to deliver its signal over satellite to North America, the subsequent sale of the satellite provider months later hurt BVN’s finances.

 Radio Nederland Wereldomroep (RNW) was involved as a founding partner, but left in 2012 upon its shutdown.
 Editorial control of the channel has since been handed over to NPO.

 In March 2007, due to requests from viewers, BVN changed its scheduling from three 8-hour programming blocks to two 12-hour blocks: this provided more room for the inclusion in the schedules of such popular shows as De Wereld Draait Door (BNNVARA), Pauw & Witterman, Morgen Better and children's programming.

 BVN was one of the partners of the documentary 10/10/10, einde of nieuw begin?
 (10/10/10: End or New Beginning?) about the dissolution of the Netherlands Antilles, alongside 15 ATV and Telecuraçao.

 The Flemish Region announced in April 2021 that it would end funding for BVN programming after June of that year; with VRT's foreign offerings transitioning to digital platforms afterwards.
 Accordingly, BVN became an exclusively Dutch-funded service on 1 July 2021; satellite distribution to Sub-Saharan Africa via SES-1 ceased on 1 May, with distribution to Asia on AsiaSat 5, Oceania on Optus D2, and North America on Galaxy 19 ending on 1 July, and on MultiChoice's DStv platform in South Africa on 1 November.
 BVN would later announce that coverage in Sub-Saharan Africa would be restored via the Astra 4A satellite from 25 October.

 In September 2025, NPO revealed plans to shut down BVN and its online offering in 2026, with international audiences served via NPO Start.
+The plan was made definitive upon a new decision taken by Rianne Letschert, the Dutch minister of education, culture and science, on 30 April 2026.